spring-guides/gs-accessing-data-mongodb/SIDEBAR.md

-### Related Resources
+### Related resources

 There's more to data persistence than what is presented here.
-You may want to continue your exploration of data access using Spring with the following
+You can continue to explore data access and Spring with the following resources.

-### Getting Started Guides
+### Getting Started guides

-* [Accessing Relational Data][gs-relational-data-access]
+* [Accessing Relational Data with Spring][gs-relational-data-access]
 * [Accessing Data with GemFire][gs-accessing-data-gemfire]
 * [Accessing Data with Neo4j][gs-accessing-data-neo4j]
 * [Accessing Data with JPA][gs-accessing-data-jpa]